 Homemade ricotta cheese

 4 cups whole milk

-1/2 teaspoon sea salt
+1/2 teaspoon fine sea salt

 3 tablespoons distilled vinegar, fresh lemon or lime juice

-- Step 1: Place the milk in a heavy-bottomed pot.
+- Place the milk in a heavy-bottomed pot.
 Add the salt and heat over medium heat.
 Stir occasionally so the milk doesn’t scorch.
 Heat milk to 180ºF to 190ºF (82ºC to 88ºC).
 If you don’t have a thermometer, heat the milk until it foams at the sides of the pan and starts simmering, but doesn’t boil.
 Remove pan from heat and add vinegar, lemon or lime juice.
 Gently stir for 15 seconds.
 Almost immediately, curds will start to form.
 Let stand for 5 minutes.

-- Step 3: Line a medium sieve with the cheesecloth and carefully pour the milk mixture into the cheesecloth, disturbing the curds as little as possible.
+- Line a medium sieve with the butter muslin and carefully pour the milk mixture into the cheesecloth, disturbing the curds as little as possible.
 Let drain for 5 to 20 minutes to the desired consistency.
 Draining for 5 minutes will give you a moist and creamy cheese.
 Draining for 20 minutes will give you a drier ricotta.
 You can drain the ricotta for longer of course, just remember that the longer it drains, the drier it’ll be.
 Transfer the ricotta to a container and cool to room temperature.
 Cover and refrigerate for up to 7 days.